1mdarwin/drw9/modules/contrib/slick/docs/CONTRIBUTION.md

 * providing reproduction steps for bug reports is a must.
 No repro, no bugs.

 You must speak like human to human, and help us respect you, and your time.
-Dumping patches with empty body text will be disregarded, till the above is met.
+Dumping patches with empty body text, or any disrespectful negative posts, will be disregarded till the above is met.

 ## BUG REPORTS OR SUPPORT REQUESTS